tlestang/HPCBC-code-review-12102022/slides/slides.md

 Code review is more effective with a clear process (formal)

 *At the same time,*
-Code review meetings *must* remain inclusives and supporting spaces.
+Code review *must* occur within an inclusive and supporting space.

-**It's about creating an environment where people feel confident about discussing their code to each other.**
+**It's about creating an environment where people feel confident about discussing their code with each other.**

 ### Overheard in the next meeting room {background-color="#eaaeb5"}